cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 ### Measurement Strategy

-The measurement strategy for a constant-speed compressor and motor involves a one-time measurement of power draw and long-term monitoring of the motor's operational schedule.
-The approach assumes that the power draw stays constant throughout the measurement period.
-Because the motor runs at constant speed and is under a constant load, it is either operating at full power (when on) or it is drawing no power (when off).
+The measurement strategy for a compressor and motor involves taking hourly measurements of the power draw of the motor with an energy logger.
+The logger will continuously monitor the hours of operation and amount of electricity used by the compressor.
+If the compressor is part of a chilled water system the outdoor air temperature should be measured in hourly intervals.

-A motor on/off data logger is used to record the operating schedule.
-The true RMS power is measured at main feed to the constant-speed motor.
 Measurement locations are generically represented in Figure 1.

 <a href="/images/components/2024_1022_CS_compressor_component_figure 1.jpg">
 <figure class="figure mb-3 mt-3 mx-auto">